Quantum spin systems on infinite lattices: Ground states and thermal states

 Note that we have defined the entropy only for finite dimensional algebras.
-In the quantum spin systems we have been discussing, however, we are dealing with states on the quasi-local algebra, for which no entropy is defined.
+In the quantum spin systems we have been discussing, however, we are dealing with states on the quasi-local algebra, for which no entropy is defined (because in general they are not given by a density matrix $\rho \in \alg{A}$).
 Therefore we will look at the entropy in a \emph{finite} subset of the system. \begin{definition} Let $\omega$ be a state on a quasi-local algebra $\alg{A}$, where the local algebras $\alg{A}(\Lambda)$ are finite dimensional matrix algebras.
 Let $\Lambda$ be a finite set.
-Then we define the entropy $S_\Lambda(\omega)$ by
+Then we define the entropy $S_\Lambda(\omega)$ by where $\rho_\Lambda$ is the unique density matrix such that $\omega(A) = \Tr(\rho_\Lambda A)$ for all $A \in \alg{A}(\Lambda)$. \end{definition}